 5. Immerse yourself in cutting-edge art in Serralves

-A hike from the heart of Porto but well worth the detour, Serralves brings together avant-garde architecture, contemporary art, a sculpture-strewn park and a bijou art deco mansion in one harmonious whole.
+It may be a hike from the heart of Porto but it's well worth the detour.
+Serralves brings together avant-garde architecture, contemporary art, a sculpture-strewn park and a bijou art deco mansion in one harmonious whole.
 Inside, the arrestingly minimalist design of the Museu de Arte Contemporânea was the brainchild of Pritzker Prize-winning architect Álvaro Siza, bearing his trademark clean lines, playful heights and natural materials.
 Porto’s answer to the Guggenheim, it draws on an impressive permanent collection, featuring works from the late 1960s to the present in rotating exhibitions.

 Planning tip: After enjoying the art, explore Serralves’ wild side and take a stroll amid floral gardens, forested paths and open meadows.
 Say hello to the cows and other barnyard animals in the southeast end of the park, or head skyward into the park’s lush canopy on a treetop walk.